Minnesota health officials urge businesses to boost COVID-19 compliance

 Bars and restaurants, for example, were permitted to reopen their indoor spaces at 50% of their fire-code capacities on June 10 as long as they required workers to wear masks and spaced tables so that groups would be at least 6 feet apart.

-Fitness clubs, entertainment venues and churches have also been allowed to reopen at limited capacities and with other restrictions to prevent the spread of the virus, and more recently youth sports organizations were allowed to resume team activities as well.
+Fitness clubs, entertainment venues and churches have also been allowed to reopen at limited capacities and with other restrictions to prevent the spread of the virus, and more recently youth sports organizations were allowed to resume team activities.

 Waiting until the state's numbers look bad to close them is too late, he added, because of the lag time between virus transmission and the emergence of more respiratory illnesses a week or two later.

-Backlogs in COVID-19 diagnostic testing supplies will only further reduce the state’s real-time “visibility” over case growth, he added.
+Backlogs in COVID-19 diagnostic testing supplies will only further reduce the state's real-time "visibility" of case growth, he added.

 "We won't know for another two weeks," he said, "what's happening today."